Sarthak-Sidhant/panel/README.md

 - Make your changes and test them thoroughly.
 - Create a pull request to merge your changes into the main branch.
 - All contributions must be made under the same license as the original code.
-- After Contributing, Kindly get in touch w/me Discord: (Sarthak Sidhant#4374)
+- After Contributing, Kindly get in touch w/me through Email: info@sarthaksidhant.me or sarthaksidhantisopolice@gmail.com

 ## Installation & User Guide
 The Project is Still Under Development, And Most of The Uses Mentioned Here are Not Implemented.
 They Will be updated as The Project Progresses.
 It is not currently suitable for Normal Day-to-Day Use.